venkyvb/msft-xl-graph-test/README.md

 In order to run the test a config file either in `yaml` or `json` format should be provided as input.
 THe structure of the `yaml` file is as shown below.

+To get the workbookItemID you can search the one-drive using Graph API (via the graph-explorer) e.g. https://graph.microsoft.com/v1.0/me/drive/root/search(q='.xlsx')?select=name,id,webUrl

 To run the test

 ```